 Diana's Question: I inherited a home before our marriage that was valued at 100k when we got married.
 20 years later, the house is worth 1,100,000 and he thinks the 1,000,000 increase in value during our marriage should be split evenly.
 I have told him I inherited a house, I keep the house no matter if it gained or lost value this house is mine.
 Who is correct?

 Brette's Answer: Neither of you.
-If you converted the home into marital property by adding him to the deed, or if he contributed to the upkeep of the house, helped make improvements to it or helped pay a mortgage or loan on it, he would be entitled to a percentage of the increased value of the home.
+If you converted the home into marital property by adding him to the deed, or if he contributed to the upkeep of the house, helped make improvements to it or helped pay a mortgage or loan on it, he would be entitled to a portion of the increased value of the home.
 You need to see an attorney who can help you work this out.

-Yvette's Question: We were married over 3 years ago, and lived together for a total of 6 years.
+Yvette's Question: We were married over 3 years ago and lived together for a total of 6 years.
 We were living in a home of his mother's when she passed away 6 years ago.
-The property went into probate and later was refinanced by both of us and both names are on the Deed before we got married.
+The property went into probate and later was refinanced by both of us and both names were put on the Deed before we got married.
 We are getting divorce, but he is stating that the home was an inheritance.
 Is the property an inheritance or am I entitled to the home too?

 Brette's Answer: It sounds like he converted it to marital property by adding you to the deed.
 You should discuss with your lawyer.

 Rachel's Question: I inherited a home during the marriage from my father.
 We then sold the home, and purchased a single family home.
-I put $80,000.00 as a down payment and spend another $60,000.00 for upgrades.
+I put $80,000.00 as a down payment and spent another $60,000.00 for upgrades.
 Does my husband have rights to the full equity in this home?

 Brette's Answer: If the home you bought is in your name alone and he has not helped pay the mortgage or keep it up, then he probably has no rights.
-You should consult with an attorney who will be able to go over the details of the situation with you. » Return to top
+You should consult with an attorney who will be able to go over the details of the situation with you.

 Brette's Reply: It will depend on what has happened since you got married.
 If the home was purchased using money that was not marital funds, such as an inheritance or gift, you need to be able to directly trace the purchase.
-If you jointly paid a mortgage or if he helped with upkeep around the house, then he is entitled to a portion of the increase in equity, but you would still likely get the money you put into as separate property.
+If you jointly paid a mortgage or if he helped with upkeep around the house, then he is entitled to a percentage of the increase in equity, but you would still likely get the money you put into as separate property.
 You will need to talk to an attorney though to be sure this is how your particular state would view this situation.

 Donna: My husband filed for a divorce last month.
 My Dad passed away after he filed for divorce and I am coming into a substantial amount of money from my inheritance.
 Is my husband entitled to any of these monies?
 He has also asked me to pay off the mortgage on our martial home which at the moment is up for sale & almost in foreclosure.
 Is this a good idea for my inheritance?
 If it is used for the martial house wouldn't he be entitled to more of the sale of the home?

-Brette's Answer: Do not anything until you talk to an attorney.
+Brette's Answer: Do not do anything until you talk to an attorney.
 Inheritances are separate property and not subject to division - unless you convert it to a marital asset and using it to pay marital debt would definitely do that.
 Good luck.